Ahket-net/docs/MD/CADET Reference Manual.md

 ## Authentication of AT

-Authentication is the process of verifing the authenticity of a POA associated with an AT.
+Authentication is the process of verifying the authenticity of a POA associated with an AT.
 Note that composite attestation is actually separate attestations, and a composite attestation is authentic if, and only if, all the separate attestations are authentic.

 ### Authenticating SAT
 By using `SATAuthentication(SAT)`.